merement/Dice-GUI/README.md

 ## Testing

-Tests are not yet fully established, but parser tests are a natural first target.
+Tests are not established, but parser tests are a natural first target.

 Example future command: